Research Assistantships

 James O. Freedman Presidential Scholars

-• Process: Eligible students contact faculty about research opportunities or faculty may also approach students with whom they would be interested in working.
-Once the student and faculty mentor agree on a project, students submit an online application.
-Faculty mentors then confirm the collaboration via an online form.
+• Once the student and faculty mentor agree on a project, students submit an online application.
+Faculty mentors then confirm the proposed collaboration via an online form.

 Undergraduate Research Assistantships at Dartmouth (URAD)